Satisfactory Academic Progress Policy

 If academic deficiencies are the result of extenuating circumstances, a student may appeal to the Financial Aid Appeal Committee (FAAC) in accordance with the following guidelines.

-- Extenuating circumstances include, but are not limited to, the death of a family member, illness or injury, or other circumstances beyond the student’s control.
-Appropriate documentation of the circumstance must be provided.
+- Extenuating circumstances include, but are not limited to, the death of a family member, illness or injury, severe medical complications, or other circumstances beyond the student’s control.
+Appropriate documentation of the circumstance must be provided to the FAAC.

-- Appeals for the current semester will not be processed after the tenth week of classes (the fourth week of summer session).
+- Appeals for the current semester must be submitted to the FAAC no later than the tenth week of classes (the fourth week of summer session).
 Late submissions may be accepted at the discretion of the FAAC Chair or Director, Financial Aid.

 - Appeals must be accompanied by an academic plan completed by the student and signed by the student’s advisor.

 - The appeal must include a statement as to why the student did not meet SAP and an explanation of what has changed to allow the student to meet SAP standards at the end of the next evaluation period.

 - Students who have reached the maximum timeframe due to switching majors, second majors or additional degrees will be evaluated on a case by case basis through the appeal process.